dcunited001/dcunited001.github.io/_posts/2016-05-12-facets-of-greatness-intro.md

 These people are pros at navigating the system.
 By system, I mean the legal framework that exists in their locality, but it's not just limited to laws and regulations.
-Each organization and groups create their own "process frameworks" that specify how people will interact and how tasks will be done.
+Each organization and group create their own "process frameworks" that specify how people will interact and how tasks will be done.
 As for these process frameworks, there tend to be both explicit and implicit processes.
 Some of these aren't so clearly stated, but it's crucial to be able to pick up on them quickly, just like it is to assess a new group's structure and hierarchy.
-If you're going to get anywhere in business, not only do you have to excell in reading these process structures, but also designing them, implementing transitions between them and having the experience to know what works.
+If you're going to get anywhere in business, not only do you have to excel in reading these process structures, but also designing them, implementing transitions between them and having the experience to know what works.
 It's a common mistake to oversimplify and assume you have the right changes to a particular process, but